NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Authentication--DOCID41/Getting Started--DOCID74.md

 ## Virtual Machine Authentication

-To create a key pair in NecTAR Cloud, please see the below instruction:
+To create a key pair in NecTAR Cloud:

-- Login to NeCTAR Dashboard[dashboard]
+- Login to NeCTAR [Dashboard][dashboard]

-- Select a project from the project drop down list and click 'Access & Security', you should see the below screenshots which have a list of existing keys:
+- Select a project from the project drop down list and click 'Access & Security', your screen should look similar to the following screenshots, which have a list of existing keys:
 ![`key1`](images/key1.png)
 ![`key2`](images/key2.png)

-- You can click the 'Create Key Pair' button to create a new key pair, see the below screenshot:
+- You can click the 'Create Key Pair' button to create a new key pair:
 ![`key3`](images/key3.png)

-- After entering the key pair name and click 'Create Key Pair' button, the system will ask you to save the private key.
-You should download the private key and save it in a secuire place.
+- After entering the key pair name and clicking 'Create Key Pair' button, the system will ask you to save the private key.
+You should download the private key and save it in a secure place.

 - You can also click the 'Import Key Pair' button to import an existing public key, see the below screenshot: